DPSO/qipBFT/README.md

     <sup><strong>Requires the latest version of <a href="https://github.com/CBATeam/CBA_A3/releases">CBA A3</a></strong></sup>
 </p>

-**[qip] BFT** is born out of the idea to rewrite a BFT script into a Mod and ending up writing it almost completely from scratch
+**[qip] BFT** is born out of the idea to rewrite a BFT script into a Mod and ending up writing it almost completely from scratch.
+Thankfully there is an open and helping community which made that possible.

+BFT (Blufor Tracking or Blue Force Tracking) shows friendly units on a map.
+I this case this would be the map, GPS or any other device which can display local markers.
+It's up to you what you want to track, almost everything is configurable.

 ## Features